• Embodying Liberatory Leadership

 We address power differentials in service of justice and center those at the margins within our organizations and our work.

-We reflect on, unlearn, and discard relational patterns and models that build power through supremacy, division and dominance.
+We reflect on, unlearn, and discard relational patterns and models that build power through supremacy, divison and dominance.

 We invite in power-building based on community, equity, and self-determination.